Take a few buzzwords like “pro bono,” “intellectual property,” “empower,” “clerkships,” and “diversity.”

 MISTAKE #2: You didn’t do your homework.

 You should have some idea what you want to do with your degree and why you are applying to the particular programs that you have chosen.
-Much information about the schools and their programs is available.
+There is so much information out there about the schools and their programs.
 Use it to determine which schools you should apply to and how to target your essays.

 I recommend the following sources: